chrislorando/notedpak-app/README.md

 ![image](https://github.com/user-attachments/assets/6d56b119-c986-47c7-a3b4-f091fc5cbfd1)

-NotedPak is a to-do list app inspired by the spirit of discipline and accountability.
-In Indonesian culture, saying "Noted, Pak!" means "Understood, Sir!" — a respectful way to acknowledge and accept a task without question or rejection.
+NotedPak is a modern to-do list application inspired by the spirit of discipline and accountability found in Indonesian culture.
+The name reflects the respectful phrase "Noted, Pak!" which means "Understood, Sir!" — a way to acknowledge and accept tasks with commitment and without hesitation.

-This app is designed for unrejected work — the tasks you must complete because they come from your boss, team lead, or client.
-Whether you're tracking assignments, delegations, or follow-ups, NotedPak helps you stay organized, responsible, and on track.

-Built with Laravel, Inertia.js (Vue), and NativePHP for mobile, NotedPak brings a seamless experience across web and mobile to ensure your tasks are always within reach — and never forgotten.
+This project draws inspiration from Microsoft To Do's clean interface and functionality.

 This project serves both as a learning medium to deepen my understanding of modern web development technologies and as a showcase piece for my professional portfolio.